raclettejs/raclette-docs/docs/plugin-development/widgets.md

 # Plugin Widgets

-Plugins in Raclette can define **widgets** — modular, reusable components that can be placed freely within the application UI.
+Plugins in raclette can define **widgets** — modular, reusable components that can be placed freely within the application UI.
 These widgets are typically used within compositions and can be dynamically configured through the admin interface.

 ## Widget Declaration